Udgharsha

-Tanya Hope, Kabir Duhan Singh, Prabhakar, and Shraddha Das in the lead roles.
+Tanya Hope, Kabir Duhan Singh, Shraddha Das and Harshika Poonacha.

+The film was also dubbed in Telugu and Malayalam with the same title and in Tamil language as Uchakattam.

 Plot

 Rashmi pays the price for capturing an incident on her mobile phone at a resort, where she had gone along with her boyfriend, Aditya.
 A gang leader, Dharmendra, tries to kill her and destroy the evidence.
 Rashmi hides herself in a car, which then happens to travel to Madikeri.
 Aditya, in order to follow her, has no option but to take the help of a passerby, Karishma, who ends up in the woods, and a cat-and-mouse game begins.

 In parallel, Vijay Menon and his secretary Krithika went on vacation.
 Dharmendra assigns Krithika to kill Vijay.
 What happens to Rashmi, Aditya and Karishma and the reality behind the murder assigned to Krithika forms the crux of Udgharsha.